elastic/enterprise-search-sharepoint-server-connector/README.rst

 This connector supports SharePoint Server versions: 2013, 2016 and 2019

-Note: The Sharepoint Server Connector is a **beta** feature.
+Note: The SharePoint Server Connector is a **beta** feature.
 Beta features are subject to change and are not covered by the support SLA of general release (GA) features.
 Elastic plans to promote this feature to GA in a future release.

 Requirements
 ------------